camptocamp/build-debian-cloud/README.md

 The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.

-*This script is only tested on Debian squeeze.*
+*This script has been tested on Debian squeeze and wheezy.*
 *You will need an Amazon EC2 instance to run this bootstrapper.*

 ## Official AMIs provided by the Debian community and Amazon ##